-Why Service Hub is a Favorite Among HubSpot Agencies and Clients Alike
+Why Service Hub is HubSpot Agencies' and Clients' Go-to

 When was the last time you had an involved conversation (or any conversation at all) with a company you purchased a product from?
 Doesn’t often happen and if it does, it’s when we need assistance of some kind.
 So when we do finally speak to a service agent, it can make or break our impression of the brand as a whole: If it’s fantastic, we’ll remain loyal, but if it’s terrible, we may shift our loyalty (and money) to a competing brand.